dave-redfern/somnambulist-api-client/docs/models.md

  * fetchFirstOrFail()
  * fetchFirstOrNull()

-By default calling `->fetch()` will return a Collection class.
+By default, calling `->fetch()` will return a Collection class.
 This can be overridden to a custom collection by setting the class for collections to use on the Model.
-Note that this must be a somnambulist/collection interface type collection.
+Note that this must be a `somnambulist/collection` interface type collection.

 Most querying will use the `search` route defined in the routes array; however the primary key method or `find()` will trigger the use of the `view` route instead of a search.
 This